Double waterproof pump wells, Copenhagen

 At this point Drytech was involved to restore the underground.

-The analysis of the structural and environmental situation by the Engineering has identified the best solution in the construction of an ex-post Drytech Tank.
+The analysis of the structural and environmental situation by the Engineering has identified the best solution in the construction of a Ex-post Drytech Tank.

 The industrial floor built above the gravel filling was therefore demolished.
 The water table was brought under control with a well-point system.